siddhant18241/Cancer-smell/README.md

   )
 }
 ```
-For example purpose only 1 UMAP are shown here
+For example, one of the UMAP is shown below.

 <img src="Main_pipeline/Images/OR1A1.png">